 - $353.0 billion

 - FDI Inflow:

-Ukraine’s average tariff rate is 2.1 percent.
-Government procurement procedures favor local companies.
-Foreign investors may not purchase agricultural land, and the investment framework remains underdeveloped with other sectoral restrictions.
+Trade is extremely important to Ukraine’s economy; the combined value of exports and imports equals 105 percent of GDP.
+The average applied tariff rate is 1.9 percent.
+Nontariff barriers impede trade.
+Government openness to foreign investment is below average.
 The Russia–Ukraine conflict continues to interfere with trade and investment flows.
-The large number of non-performing loans continues to be a drag on the banking system.
+The large number of nonperforming loans remains a drag on the banking system.